How Does A Backflow Preventer Work?

 Have you been experiencing problems with your tap water recently?
 Chances are that the water travelling to your main may have become contaminated with pollutants like non-potable water or human waste.
 In such a situation, it is best to hire a plumber and install a backflow preventer.

-You may have heard of the term’ backflow preventers’ but may not know their function and how they operate.
-Essentially, a backflow preventer is a device that ensures water flows only in one direction through a pipe.
-It prevents contaminated water or other substances from flowing backwards into the clean water supply.
+You might have come across the term ‘backflow preventers’ but aren’t quite sure what they do.
+Simply put, a backflow preventer is a gadget that makes sure water travels in just one direction through a pipe.
+This prevents any contaminants from sneaking back into your clean water supply.

 While backflow preventers are critical for protecting potable water supplies, they must be installed correctly by a licensed plumber.
 Improper installation can create cross-connection hazards.
 Also, most backflow preventers require annual testing to verify their function.